neerajk555/SQL-Training-exercise/module-11-indexes-optimization/02-Guided-Step-by-Step.md

-# Guided Step-by-Step — Indexes & Optimization (15–20 min each)
+# Guided Step-by-Step — Indexes & Optimization

 **Beginner Tip:** Always EXPLAIN before and after adding indexes to see the difference!

 ---

-## Activity 1: Optimizing E-Commerce Product Search — 18 min
+## Activity 1: Optimizing E-Commerce Product Search

 ### Business Context
 Your e-commerce site is slow when customers search for products.
 Queries take 3+ seconds with only 100,000 products.